jmeade11/FEWD/tools.md

 ##### Creating a Stylesheet Link with link:css
 This is a quick way to create a link to an external stylesheet.
 Just type `link:css` and press the <kbd>Tab ↹</kbd> key.
 Be weary of getting to lazy and forgetting how this basic tag is structured. :wink:

+##### Rename a Tag
+Swapping out one tag for another can be a pain, but with Emmet, you just put your cursor inside of the tag you want to change.
+Next, press <kbd>⇧</kbd> + <kbd>⌘</kbd> + K and type the new tag name.
+As you type Emmet will update the start and end tags simultaneously.